This is a review of the first book in the YA romance series, The Selection.

-Any time something really big hits like Harry Potter, Twilight and now The Hunger Games, there are going to be a ton of others who rush out and create similar products.
+Any time something big hits like Harry Potter, Twilight, and now The Hunger Games, a ton of others rush out and create similar products.
 That’s just the way it is.
 I can’t begin to tell you how many Vampire books are out there right now.
-Well The Selection will give you a sort of Hunger Games feel but if you can get past that, you really will find yourself getting caught up in a good story.
-Time and again people have called it a mix between The Hunger Games and The Bachelor.
+Well, The Selection will give you a sort of Hunger Games feel, but if you can get past that, you will get caught up in a good story.
+Time and again, people have called it a mix between The Hunger Games and The Bachelor.

 - Rank 1 = the royal family

 - Rank 2 = supermodels and famous people, rich businessmen, etc.

 - Rank 3 = I think it was teachers